-The old dock here is no longer used due to disrepair but the dock house is a survivor.
+The old dock here is no longer used due to disrepair but the early-20th-century dock house [also known as the Valona Fish House] is a survivor.
 [As the sign clearly states, don’t trespass].
 Beth Walters-Parker notes that this was Captain Hunter’s place.
 The Valona Shrimp Company, which operates in this area, is perhaps the oldest shrimping businesses in Georgia.

 Tag Archives: Endangered Culture of Coastal Georgia